-Joe Hiller, Former Assistant Director, Agriculture and Natural Resources his bulletin is one of two covering the subject of chemigation.
+This bulletin is one of two covering the subject of chemigation.
 Companion bulletin B-1023 covers chemigation equipment and calibration procedures.
 It should be noted the following management practices are not official Wyoming Best Management Practices (BMP).
 These have yet to be developed and approved by the Wyoming Department of Environmental Quality's (WDEQ) Nonpoint Source Task Force (NPSTF).